Take Our Bankruptcy Questionnaire

 How did you answer?

-If you haven’t already, you should seek professional, impartial and free advice that will take your personal circumstances into account and help you decide on the way forward.
+If you haven’t already, you should seek Professional, Impartial Advice that will take your personal circumstances into account and help you decide on the way forward.

-However, your landlord may not be happy renting out property to someone with a bankruptcy order against them.
+Your landlord however, may not be happy renting out property to someone with a bankruptcy order against them.
 You should try not to bury your head in the sand and take action to manage your debts before they get out of control and you run out of options apart from bankruptcy.

 This could change though, if you were to lose your job (and very few people can consider their job as ‘safe’ in today’s economy), you could find yourself in more serious trouble.